infrared-dao/protocols/README.md

 If your protocol has multiple pools/vaults with infrared, then we will initialize and run separate instances of the adapter for each pool/vault with different initialization data.
 Please write your adapter and data structs to represent a single pool/vault in your protocol with all differentiation passed as inputs.

+Add ABIs for any contracts you will make calls to under /assets/abis and update the makefile codegen command to generate their go bindings.
+Use the pkg and output location patterns which already exist.

 ##### New Struct and Initialize Functions